culturedigitalskills/2024-digitisation-photogrammetry/episodes/photogrammetry-software.Rmd

 Every photogrammetry software is quite different and will import different image files formats.

-*In this case the images that you have downloaded previously are already converted for you and, although it is better you get use to this software for batch converting images, at this stage you will not need to take further actions.*
+*In this case the images that you have downloaded from the [examples data sets](setup) are already converted for you and, although it is better you get use to this software for batch converting images, at this stage you will not need to take further actions.*

-## Using the photogrammetry software

-The steps to use the software are as follows:

-### Organizing the workspace
+## Organizing the workspace

 Using a suitable name which reflects your project, transfer all images into a folder.